 Moving to a foreign country and getting involved in a business without understanding the native language is like operating with your hands tied behind your back.
 It is a lot of effort to learn a new language, and in reality it will take at least three months if you work very hard at it.
-Speaking the local language is a huge advantage and will be one of the principle reasons for your
+Speaking the local language is a huge advantage and will be one of the principle reasons for your success on Mallorca.

 Dip your toe in the water

-You will need to prepare a business plan, outlining the strengths, weaknesses, opportunities and threats of the business over the next six to twelve months.
+You will need to prepare a comprehensive business plan, outlining the strengths, weaknesses, opportunities and threats of the business over the next six to twelve months.
 When taking over an existing business make sure to get this information from the existing manager, staff and customers.
 If you are starting a business from scratch, do a feasibility study before you making a decision.

 Budgeting and financing

-In my own experience from setting-up a business, you will need to have considerable more money available than you think at the outset.
+When setting-up a business, you will need to have considerable more money available than you think at the outset.
 Anticipate that you will experience delays and incur additional expenses.
 Insider Tip: with VAT payments in the UK and Germany, you get a VAT refund if applicable at the end of each quarter.
 In Spain, you pay the required VAT every three months, but when there is a credit you can be waiting up to seventeen months for the refund.

-Ownership & loans against the business
+Ownership and loans against the business

 In Spain, the loan on a building stays with the property rather than the owner.
 Any loans against the property or business will be transferred to you once you purchase the business.
 Make sure the necessary clearances and searches have been done before you sign a contract.